Exorath/TranslationService/README.md

   }
 }
 ```
-- version (number): the current version of the translationPackage
+- version (number): the current version of the translationsPackage
 - translations (jsonobjcet): All the translations by their key

 ###/packages/{packageId}/version [GET]
-####Gets the version of a translationPackage.
+####Gets the version of a translationsPackage.

 **Response**:
 ```json
 {"version": 3}
 ```
-- version (number): the current version of the translationPackage
+- version (number): the current version of the translationsPackage

 ###/packages/{packageId} [PUT]
 ####Updates the package if the version is the most recent.